sql-machine-learning/elasticdl/docs/tutorials/preprocessing_tutorial.md

 ```

-### Embedding for features group with missing values
+### Embedding for Feature Group with Missing Values
 Generally, there are missing values in the data set and the missing value may be an empty string for string feature and -1 for the numeric feature.
 For example, there are
 missing values for "education" and "marital-status".